tio/tio/README.md

  - $HOME/.config/tio/config
  - $HOME/.tioconfig

-The configuration file supports sub-configurations using named sections which can be activated via the command-line by name or pattern.
-A sub-configuration specifies which TTY device to connect to and other options.
+The configuration file supports profiles using named sections which can be activated via the command-line by name or pattern.
+A profile specifies which TTY device to connect to and other options.

 ### 3.4.1 Examples